Click to expand for viewing details

 All full-time undergraduate students, who are residents of the Hong Kong Special Administrative Region and will continue his/her undergraduate study after the internship period, of the 22 accredited degree-awarding higher education institutions^ at the time of application; and are lawfully employable in Hong Kong are eligible to apply for the internship positions.

-The Student Application Round will start on 3 March 2020 and end on 24 March 2020.
+The Student Application Round will start on 8 March to 29 March 2022.

 - How is the recruitment process handled?